Cement HSN Code 6810 and GST Rate 2026: Complete Guide

 What is HSN Code 6810?

-HSN Code 6810 covers articles made from cement, concrete, or artificial stone — such as bricks, tiles, and prefabricated cement structures.
+HSN Code 6810 covers articles made from cement, concrete, or artificial stone — including cement bricks, building blocks, paver tiles, mosaic tiles, prefabricated concrete structures, and other cement-based construction materials.

 Is ITC available on cement purchases?